suyeony0/suyeony0.github.io/_posts/2020-5-28-[SAMSUNG SW Repeat - 2048].markdown

 title: [SAMSUNG SW Repeat - 2048]
 date: 2020-5-28
 description: txt to markdown
-thumbnail: breakfast-orange-lemon-oranges-large.jpg
+thumbnail: city2.jpg
 categories: SAMSUNG_SW

 # Information for the author block
 author : Loui
 ---

-{% raw %}
+`

 	[2.
 SAMSUNG SW ?
 2048]
-	- this was a simulation problem and it was like just previous problem : ¡°Bids Escape 2¡±.
+	- this was a simulation problem and it was like just previous problem : `Bids Escape 2`.
 Since we can just tilt the board and can not move each number of shell.
 	- I used DFS and I implemented every direction¡¯s move.
 	- I spent 28 minutes and 26 seconds.
 	- see the code.